guy-baron1/ido-hafifot/README.md

 Music player:
 https://drive.google.com/file/d/1b9hxPcAVCJdi7cazdrCbUYRQAh3iU38N/view?usp=sharing

--Create a pull request when you are done with a stage/project
+# Notes:

+-Use seperate branches for each stage/project and create pull requests

--Make sure that you put your projects in the correct folders
+-Make sure that you put your projects in the correct folders and erase the temp files when you get there